gitsnik/pa-redteamprofessional/README.md

 RDP to the VM was excellent.
 Unzipped the files in the mentioned folder so that they're ready, and started grabbing the videos to watch.

 30 days to go :)

+## Course Intro

+I had the privilege of learning powershell from one of Jeffrey Snover's events.
+I feel like this is going to come in very handy here.
+If you're reading this before you start the course - go do a bit of powershell.
+In a month of lunches maybe, or the old Microsoft Virtual Academy videos if they're still around.

+29.9 days to go :)